joshuamhtsang/jenkins_and_docker/README.md

 $ ssh-keygen

-Once the key is made, add the public key to your Github account 'Settings' -> SSH and GPG keys.
+Once the key is made, add the public key to your Github account 'Settings' -> 'SSH and GPG keys'.
+Note, the first time you pull a repository it asks:
+  > Are you sure you want to continue connecting (yes/no)? yes It requires an interactive response of 'yes'.
+It is recommended you go to /home/ (still inside docker container) and do a 'git clone' for the first time and enter 'yes' manually.
+After this, you can Jenkins project builders can 'got clone' without issue.